penuts7644/MachineProteinRecognition/ExampleFiles/README.md

 * An `input_shape_dimensions` of 4 could generate an `input_shape` of (None, 1, 80 , 80, 80)
 * An `input_shape_dimensions` of 5 could generate an `input_shape` of (None, 3, 100, 100, 100, 100)

 NOTE: The dataset creator uses a image dimension ordering like examples 3, 4 and 5.
-For each layer, `the dim_ordering` argument should always be set to 'th' (Theano way of sorting).
+For each layer, `the dim_ordering` argument should always be set to 'th' (Theano API way of sorting).
 NOTE: All values need double quotes.
 If the values need to be read as string values, they should also have single quotes within the double quotes.